Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation

 We propose a new statistical framework for gathering health and population data -- {\sc Hyak} -- that leverages the benefits of sampling and longitudinal, prospective surveillance to create a cheap, accurate, sustainable monitoring platform. {\sc Hyak} has three fundamental components:

-\begin{itemize} \item {\bf Data Melding}: a sampling and surveillance component that organizes two data collection systems to work together: (1) data from HDSS with frequent, intense, linked, prospective follow-up and (2) data from sample surveys conducted in large areas surrounding the HDSS sites using informed sampling so as to capture as many events as possible; \item {\bf Cause of Death}: verbal autopsy to characterize the distribution of deaths by cause at the population level; and \item {\bf SES}: measurement of socioeconomic status in order to characterize poverty and wealth. \end{itemize}
+\begin{itemize} \item {\bf Data Amalgamation}: a sampling and surveillance component that organizes two or more data collection systems to work together: (1) data from HDSS with frequent, intense, linked, prospective follow-up and (2) data from sample surveys conducted in large areas surrounding the Health and Demographic Surveillance System (HDSS) sites using informed sampling so as to capture as many events as possible; \item {\bf Cause of Death}: verbal autopsy to characterize the distribution of deaths by cause at the population level; and \item {\bf SES}: measurement of socioeconomic status in order to characterize poverty and wealth. \end{itemize}

-We conduct a simulation study of the informed sampling component of {\sc Hyak} based on the Agincourt health and demographic surveillance system site in South Africa.
-Compared to traditionally cluster sampling, {\sc Hyak}'s informed sampling captures more deaths, and when combined with an estimation model that includes spatial smoothing, produces estimates of both mortality counts and mortality rates that have lower variance and small bias.
+We conduct a simulation study of the informed sampling component of {\sc Hyak} based on the Agincourt HDSS site in South Africa.
+Compared to traditional cluster sampling, {\sc Hyak}'s informed sampling captures more deaths, and when combined with an estimation model that includes spatial smoothing, produces estimates of both mortality counts and mortality rates that have lower variance and small bias.

-We compare the relative cost and precision of {\sc Hyak} to traditional repeated cluster samples to measure mortality.
-We find that in as short as two years {\sc Hyak} is substantially more cost-effective and accurate than current systems.

 \centerline{\MakeUppercase{Acknowledgments}}